 12. Kale/collard greens

-As you will have noticed in the parenthetic qualifiers above, this list is geo-targeted to the U.S., but you should bear in mind that Canada imports an estimated 80% of our produce from other countries, and an estimated 80% of that amount is from the U.S.
+As you will have noticed in the parenthetic qualifiers above, this list is geo-targeted to the U.S., but you should bear in mind that Canada imports an estimated 80 per cent of our produce from other countries, and an estimated 80 per cent of that amount is from the U.S.